U.N. General Assembly likely to vote again this week on Ukraine | Law-Order

 U.N.
 General Assembly likely to vote again this week on Ukraine

 General Assembly resolutions are nonbinding, but they carry political weight.
 The March 2 vote illustrated Russia's international isolation over its invasion of Ukraine.
 While Russia is a veto power in the 15-member U.N.
 Security Council, no one country can block a General Assembly resolution.
-The draft resolution expected to be voted on this week focuses on the humanitarian situation - demanding the protection of civilians, medical personnel, aid workers, journalists, hospitals and other civilian infrastructure.
+The draft resolution put forward by Ukraine and allies for a likely vote this week focuses on the humanitarian situation - demanding the protection of civilians, medical personnel, aid workers, journalists, hospitals and other civilian infrastructure.

 Ukraine and Western allies have accused Moscow of attacking civilians indiscriminately.
 Moscow denies attacking civilians.
-The draft resolution also demands an end to the siege of cities in Ukraine, in particular Mariupol.
+The Ukraine and allies draft resolution, seen by Reuters, also demands an end to the siege of cities, in particular Mariupol.

 Ukraine defied Moscow's demand for its soldiers to lay down arms before dawn on Monday in besieged Mariupol where hundreds of thousands of civilians are cowering from Russian bombardments laying waste to their city.
 The second General Assembly vote comes after France and Mexico drafted a similar Security Council resolution, but did not call a vote because they said Moscow would have blocked it.
 Russia then put forward its own draft council text, but pulled it from a planned vote last week.